Stanford-Online/js-input-samples/range_guesser/README.md

 Now it needs testing.

 #### Overview ####
 Move the sliders to guess a number (or an interval, depending on how the problem is set up).
 Partial credit is given depending on how accurate your guess is.
+You can also use this to ask about when something happens in a video or audio clip, using the is\_time_question setting.

 This problem should be accessible to blind and partially sighted users who are employing a screen reader.